alrafiabdullah/doc_rag/README.md

 The system accepts only `.txt` and `.pdf`, does not persist uploaded files, and supports streamed answers.

+The frontend is managed with Yarn 4.17.1 through Corepack and is deployed with Wrangler.
+The main CI workflow validates the backend with pytest and the frontend with a Yarn 4 immutable install plus a production build.

 ## Repository Structure

 - `app/` FastAPI backend for RAG queries